-Spanish lavender flowers resemble small, dark maroon pineapples topped by several modified leaves called bracts -- the rabbit ears.
+Spanish lavender flowers resemble small, dark maroon pineapples topped by several modified leaves called bracts, which are the rabbit ears.
 The plant needs full sun to grow well and produce the most flowers.
-Although it's quite tolerant of drought once established, flowering depends on a good supply of soil moisture, so don't let the soil dry out at all, and give supplemental water as needed when rain is scarce.
+Although it's quite tolerant of drought once established, flowering depends on a good supply of soil moisture, so don't let the soil dry out at all.
+Give it supplemental water as needed when rain is scarce.

 Spanish lavender is native to Mediterranean and North African regions with poor soil and does best without any fertilization, but it requires excellent drainage for good growth.
-If the soil is high in clay and drains slowly, add some coarse sand at planting to improve its drainage.
+If the soil is high in clay and drains slowly, amend the soil with organic matter at planting to improve its drainage.

 Mulching, Harvesting and Pruning

-Adding mulch to the soil under Spanish lavender plants helps keep down weeds that can compete for soil nutrients and water, but keep mulch back a few inches from the each plant's base and use a nonorganic mulch such as pea gravel to deter fungal growth.
+Adding mulch to the soil around Spanish lavender plants helps keep down weeds that can compete for soil nutrients and water.
+Keep mulch back a few inches from the each plant's base and use a nonorganic mulch such as pea gravel to deter fungal growth.

-Harvest lavender as cut flowers or for drying once blossoms show deep color, cutting stems during the cool morning hours once dew has dried from the plants; keep flowers cool and out of the sun to preserve their fragrance.
-Wipe cutting blades with rubbing alcohol between each cut to prevent spread of plant disease.
+Harvest lavender as cut flowers or for drying once blossoms show deep color, cutting stems during the cool morning hours once dew has dried from the plants.
+Keep flowers cool and out of the sun to preserve their fragrance.
+Wipe cutting blades on your pruning shears with rubbing alcohol between each cut to prevent the spread of plant disease.

 Pruning Spanish lavender regularly helps encourage branching and a second flush of flower buds.
-Remove about one-third of each plant's stems, being careful not to remove all leaves, and cut off any remaining spent flowers.
+Remove about one-third of each plant's stems, being careful not to remove all leaves.
+Cut off any remaining spent flowers.

 Problems and Winter Care

 Like other lavenders, Spanish lavender is usually free of insect problems, although it might attract spittle bugs, named for the frothy secretions that betray their presence.
-Although they can be unattractive, spittle bugs cause little or no harm to the plant.
+They can be unattractive, but spittle bugs cause little or no harm to the plant.

-Spanish lavender is rarely troubled by any plant diseases except fungal problems, which are best prevented by placing the plant where air circulation is good and by watering at the plant's base to keep foliage dry.
+Spanish lavender is rarely troubled by any plant diseases except fungal problems.
+To prevent fungal issues, place the plant where air circulation is good, and water at the plant's base to keep foliage dry.

-When the growing season ends in fall, avoid pruning the plant because leaving old growth in place helps protect it from winter weather.
+When the growing season ends in fall, avoid pruning the plant.
+Leaving old growth in place helps protect it from winter weather.
 In especially cold areas, add evergreen boughs as an extra mulch to prevent damage from the elements.